Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves recent Pythia Visions for a token, with pattern breakdown and stats.
-It distinguishes from siblings like get_vision_payload by specifying the output includes statistics.
+The description clearly states the tool retrieves recent Pythia Visions for a token, with specifics on pattern breakdown and stats.
+It distinguishes itself from siblings like get_visions_info or get_vision_payload by focusing on history and breakdown.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.